iamprim0rdial/cyber-security-notes/networking.md

 ### Network protocols
 A network protocol is a set of rules for communication between devices on a network.
 It determines the format, timing, and flow of information exchanges between devices to ensure successful communication.
 Think of it as a common language for computers to communicate with each other over a network. **HTTP, SMTP, DHCP, FTP, Telnet, SNMP , TCP , IP , UDP , POP.**

+---

 ### OSI Model:

-# OSI model

 The OSI (Open Systems Interconnection) model is a framework/reference model that tell how the data is transmitted between computers over a network.
- - 7 different layers -> Each of which is responsible for performing a specific task.
+ - 7 different layers: Each of which is responsible for performing a specific task.
    - These layers are:

 1. **Physical Layer:** This layer deals with the physical components of the network, such as cables, transmitters, and receivers.